America East Hackathon | Hack AE

 Do I need to form or join a team to participate in Hack AE?

 Not necessarily.
 While teamwork is certainly encouraged, you do not need to form or join a team before the event, or at all.
 If you choose to work with others, we will provide plenty of time before hacking officially begins for you to form or join a team.
-Please note that teams may not exceed four individuals.

 Will there be prizes?